platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/app-configuration.md

 * `disk`: The [disk](../../../create-apps/app-reference.md) attribute defines that amount of persistent storage you need to have available for your application, and requires a minimum value of 256 MB.

-There are a few additional keys in `.platform.app.yaml` you will likely need to use to fully configure your application, but are not required:
+There are a few additional keys in `.platform.app.yaml` you will likely need to use to fully configure your application, but aren't required:

 * `relationships`: [Relationships](../../../create-apps/app-reference.md#relationships) define how services are mapped within your application.
-Without this block, an application cannot by default communicate with a service container.
+Without this block, an application can't by default communicate with a service container.
 Provide a unique name for each relationship and associate it with a service.
 For example, if in the previous step you defined a MariaDB container in your `.platform/services.yaml` with

   {{< readFile file="src/registry/images/examples/full/mysql.services.yaml" highlight="yaml">}}